sixty-nine/php-phpunit-intro/README.md

 ### Data providers

-Data provider allow you to call the same test method multiple time with different paramters.
+Data provider allow you to call the same test method multiple time with different parameters.

-A data provider must return an array of parameters arrays.
+A data provider must return an *array of parameters arrays*.

 For each of those parameters arrays the test method will be called and its parameters will be replaced by the one provided.